 Family activities include the Sweet Pea Maze, a fragrant living maze constructed with old fashioned sweet pea blossoms.
 There’s also an open-air antique tractor ride through the fields, and a whimsical Santa’s Playground.
 The Flower Fields’ season runs March 1st through May 14th of each year.
 Tickets are available for purchase starting January 1st.

-1 Great Place to Eat: Beach Plum Kitchen
+1 Great Place to Eat in Carlsbad with Kids: Beach Plum Kitchen

 Hidden between suburban subdivisions, at the far corner of a strip mall, Beach Plum Kitchen is way off-the-beaten-path for most tourists visiting Carlsbad.
 This relaxed, neighborhood gathering place provides regionally-sourced, fresh ingredients to craft boldly simple dishes that leave you craving more.
 We especially recommend their hearty breakfasts.